aviddiviner/tricks/README.md

 }
 ```

 **🤘YEAAA!🤘** Now that's what I'm talking about!
-I felt the mad rush of power from chaining all those methods and now I was truly _pleased_.
+I felt the mad rush of power from chaining all those methods and now I was _truly_ pleased.
 I slept well that night, knowing I had done a bad thing, but feeling damn good about it.

 ## So, should I actually use this?

-Probably not.
+Probably not. 😆

-If you're working on a big project, or if someone else has to maintain your code, certainly not.
-Having said that though... there's nothing _technically_ wrong with what I've done here.
-And you must admit, it _is_ pretty awesome.
-So, if you like writing less code, looking cool in front of your friends, and building things _super fast_ with your ✨magical✨ new code skills, then you know what to do. `go get` 'em.

-### Seriously though, why should or shouldn't I use this?

-Type safety aside, to my mind, it's a choice between a declarative vs. imperative style.
+Type safety aside though, to my mind, it's a choice between a declarative vs. imperative style.

 The declarative style is more _expressive_.
 We improve readability by simply reducing the code on the page, keeping things short and to the point.
 This makes it easier to parse what is intended (vs. what is actually being done).